Cheesy Hot Crab Dip is creamy and buttery and totally addicting! A make ahead hot dip that’s perfect for all your holidays and parties!

 - Add the crabmeat, Old Bay, Worcestershire sauce and 1 cup of the cheese into the filling, folding gently to combine.

-- Transfer the crab dip into a 8″ x 8″ baking dish and top with the crackers that have been mixed with butter.
+- Transfer the crab dip into a 8″ x 8″ baking dish.
+Top with the remaining 1/2 cup of Monterey Jack cheese and the crushed crackers that have been mixed with butter.

 - Bake for 20 minutes until the filling is hot and bubbling.